 Porcelain and ceramic tiles can be patterned with decorative motifs, hand-painted, or even made to look like natural stone flooring or hardwood.
-The options for new wood look tile flooring in are endless.
+The options for new wood look tile flooring are endless.

 Of course, there are just as many choices when it comes to natural stone flooring.
 Stone is a classic choice, and a great fit for any room in the home.
 You’ve probably heard of the most popular stone tile choices, like granite, marble, and slate, but limestone, travertine, and quartz are also used.
-Each of these naturally-occurring stones has different properties that make them ideal for different parts of the house.
+Each of these naturally-occurring stones has different properties that make them ideal for different parts of the home.
 When you choose stone flooring, you should take the density and porosity of the stone into account, as well as the traffic levels in the installation area.
 Stone surfaces require sealants to keep clean, but it’s a more than fair trade for this beautiful, naturally

 cool flooring choice.